Supereg/hap-proxy/README.md

 ## API

-Once I reached a point where the API can be considered stable I'm gonna update this section.
+Once I reached a point where the API can be considered stable I'm going to update this section.

 ## Notes